Joseph Leidy: Paleontology

 Leidy named the holotype specimen of Hadrosaurus foulkii, which was recovered from the marl pits of Haddonfield, New Jersey.
 It was notable for being the first nearly complete fossilized skeleton of a dinosaur ever recovered.
 The specimen was originally discovered by William Parker Foulke.
 Leidy concluded, contrary to the view prevailing at the time, that this dinosaur could adopt a bipedal posture.
 He also described the holotype specimens of Arctodus (A. pristinus), the dire wolf (Aenocyon dirus), and the American lion (Panthera atrox), among many others.

 Noted American fossil collector and paleontologist E. D. Cope was a student of Leidy's, but the enmity and ruthless competition that developed between him and rival paleontologist O. C. Marsh eventually drove Leidy out of western American vertebrate paleontology, a field that Leidy had helped to found.
 Marsh claimed Leidy contributed to the falling out of the two by showing Cope in the presence of Marsh that Cope had mistakenly placed the head of a fossil Elasmosaurus on the tail, rather than on the neck, and then publishing a correction.

 Leidy was an early American supporter of Darwin's theory of evolution, and lobbied successfully for Darwin's election to membership in the Academy of Natural Sciences of Philadelphia.

 In 1852, Leidy referred Bison antiquus, the North American fossil bison, to the genus Bison, the first to do so.
 Sometimes called the "ancient bison", it was the most common large herbivore of the North American continent for over 10,000 years, and is a direct ancestor of the living American bison.

+In 1855, Leidy published an influential memoir on fossil ground sloths of North America, the first comprehensive study of North American xenarthrans (the group including sloths, armadillos, glyptodonts, and anteaters).
+The work expanded understanding of the morphology of species known to the time, including details of the skull, and documented the broad geographic range once inhabited by the common species Megalonyx jeffersonii.

 Leidy dominated vertebrate paleontology research in Florida during the latter half of the 19th century.
 He described and published the newly discovered species Smilodon floridanus.

 The "Soap Lady"

-In 1875, a woman's body was exhumed from a Philadelphia cemetery; her body was encased in adipocere, a fatty substance that forms in warm, alkaline environments without exposure to oxygen.
+In 1875, a woman's body was exhumed from a Philadelphia cemetery; her body was encased in adipocere.
 Examining her, Leidy originally reported that she had died in the 1793 Philadelphia yellow fever epidemic, but X-rays taken in 1987 showed that she had buttons on her body that weren't produced until the 1830s.
 Similarly, the body didn't have teeth, so Leidy thought the woman had died in middle or old age; however, a new set of X-rays in 2007 suggested that the woman had died in her late 20s.